Sean Kilpatrick: Budućnost (2019–2020)

 On November 18, 2019, Kilpatrick signed with Budućnost of the Adriatic League.

 Tofaş (2020)

 On July 20, 2020, Kilpatrick signed with Tofaş of the Basketbol Süper Ligi (BSL).

 Gran Canaria (2020–2021)

 On December 14, 2020, Kilpatrick signed with Herbalife Gran Canaria of the Spanish Liga ACB.

 Hapoel Jerusalem (2021–2022)

 On August 25, 2021, Kilpatrick signed with Hapoel Jerusalem of the Israeli Premier League.

-Fuijan Sturgeons (2022–present)
+Fuijan Sturgeons (2022)

 On November 9, 2022, Kilpatrick signed with the Fujian Sturgeons of the Chinese Basketball Association (CBA).